 Dynamic models at a longer span reflect changes in interests and goals to reflect past histories of reinforcement.
+Over the long run, the connection strengths between cues and action tendencies S, and between action tendencies and actions E will change to reflect experience.
 The cta model is one of motivation and choice; it involves choice between incompatible outcomes.
 Students who find a topic challenging enough to be interesting, and who have the required mix of temperament and ability to do well, will become progressively more interested in the topic.
 Others, who do not have the temperamental or ability needed for that topic will find other topics more reinforcing.
-Over time, this will lead to group differences in the mean levels of temperamental and ability traits in different college majors.
+Over time, this will lead to group differences in the mean levels of temperament and ability traits in different college majors.
 Over a longer time period, people gravitate to certain college majors, occupations, or ways of behaving as a consequence of their histories of reinforcement.
 But these choices are themselves mutually incompatible.
 For time is a finite resource and time spent in the lab doing chemistry is time not spent socializing.
-Time spent in doing volunteer activities is time not spent studying business administration.
-Such patterns of histories of different choices will lead to trait constellations that reflect these choices.
+Time spent in doing volunteer activities is time not spent studying business admin-